 What role does exercise have in your life?

-Developed by Opal Co-Founder and athlete Kara Bazzi, LMFT, CEDS, Opal’s Exercise + Sport Program has been specifically designed to help clients explore their relationship to exercise, sport and movement and to support athletes with eating disorders.
-The overall goal of the Exercise + Sport Program is to increase clients’ psychological freedom and flexibility in relationship to themselves and movement by increasing awareness and shifting away from toxic cultural messages around sport and movement that have been internalized.
-Clients will have the opportunity and support in inhabiting their bodies and minds in new ways, based on each client’s own body wisdom and unique appetite for movement.
+Developed by Opal Co-Founder and athlete Kara Bazzi, LMFT, CEDS, Opal’s Exercise + Sport Program has been specifically designed to help clients explore their relationship to exercise, sport, and movement in the context of eating disorder treatment.
+The overall goal of the Exercise + Sport Program is to target the qualitative aspects (mindset) of client’s relationship to exercise and sport that are connected to the disorder and rooted: namely affect regulation, OCD, perfectionism and rigidity and the way exercise is used as a compensation for food or for body shaping/weight manipulation.
+Clients will have the opportunity and support in inhabiting their bodies and minds in new ways, based on each client’s own body wisdom, values, and unique appetite for movement.
 Regardless of sport/ exercise background, we hope for clients to leave Opal with the tools necessary to nourish and care for their bodies using movement, exercise and sport as a part of their healing journey.

 Exercise + Sport Groups at Opal